Rosetta@home: Cancer

 Rosetta@home researchers have designed an IL-2 receptor agonist called Neoleukin-2/15 that does not interact with the alpha subunit of the receptor.
 Such immunity signal molecules are useful in cancer treatment.
 While the natural IL-2 suffers from toxicity due to an interaction with the alpha subunit, the designed protein is much safer, at least in animal models.
 Rosetta@home contributed in "forward folding experiments" which helped validate designs.

 In a September 2020 feature in the New Yorker, David Baker stated that Neoleukin-2/15 would begin human clinical trials "later this year".
 Neoleukin-2/15 is being developed by Neoleukin, a spin-off company from the Baker lab.
 In December 2020, Neoleukin announced it would be submitting an Investigational New Drug application with the Food and Drug Administration in order to begin a Phase 1 clinical trial of NL-201, which is a further development of Neoleukin-2/15.
 A similar application was submitted in Australia and Neoleukin hopes to enrol up 120 participants on the Phase 1 clinical trial.
 The Phase 1 human clinical trial began on May 5, 2021.

-Development history and branches
+Rosetta software

+Rosetta is the software responsible for performing structure prediction in Rosetta@home.
+Besides a BOINC cluster, Rosetta can run on a single local computer, or on a local supercomputer.
+Similar to other bioinformatic programs, there are online public servers offering to run Rosetta from a web interface.
+The software is freely licensed to the academic community and available to pharmaceutical companies for a fee.

-Originally introduced by the Baker laboratory in 1998 as an ab initio approach to structure prediction, Rosetta has since branched into several development streams and distinct services.
-The Rosetta platform derives its name from the Rosetta Stone, as it attempts to decipher the structural "meaning" of proteins' amino acid sequences.
-More than seven years after Rosetta's first appearance, the Rosetta@home project was released (i.e., announced as no longer beta) on October 6, 2005.
+Originally introduced by the Baker laboratory at the University of Washington in 1998 as an ab initio approach to structure prediction, Rosetta has since branched into several development streams and distinct services, providing features such as macromolecular docking and protein design.
 Many of the graduate students and other researchers involved in Rosetta's initial development have since moved to other universities and research institutions, and subsequently enhanced different parts of the Rosetta project.